 Hepatitis B virus is sometimes responsible for fulminant hepatitis, and up to 50% of cases of fulminant hepatitis B involve hepatitis D virus coinfection.
 Fulminant hepatitis with hepatitis A virus is rare but may be more likely in people with preexisting liver disorders.
-Occasionally, hepatitis E virus causes fulminant hepatitis.
+Occasionally, hepatitis E virus causes fulminant hepatitis, especially in pregnant women, potentially leading to fetal loss, liver failure, and death.
 The role of hepatitis C virus remains uncertain.

 Alcoholic hepatitis may cause fulminant liver failure, but most patients have a long history of heavy drinking and so probably have underlying chronic liver disease.

 Drugs (especially acetaminophen Acute Acetaminophen Poisoning Acetaminophen poisoning can cause gastroenteritis within hours and hepatotoxicity 1 to 3 days after ingestion.
 Severity of hepatotoxicity after a single acute overdose is predicted by serum... read more ) are the most common cause of fulminant hepatitis in the US.